acelowder/react-material-comments/README.md

 </h1>

 A functional comment section app built with React using Google's Material UI Design components.
 The app allows users to add comments, reply to a comment thread, and like comments.
 Users can also delete their comments after creating them.<br/><br/>
-You can view the deployed build at <a href="https://acelowder-comments.netlify.app/">https://acelowder-comments.netlify.app/</a>
+You can view the deployed build at <a href="https://acelowder-comments.netlify.app/">https://acelowder-comments.netlify.app/</a> or by clicking the image below.

 &nbsp;